azadisaryev/BulkRenamerForGoogleDrive/privacy.md

 ### Contact Us

 If you have any questions or suggestions about Bulk Renamer for Google Drive™ Privacy Policy, do not hesitate to contact me.

+_Google Drive is a trademark of Google Inc. Use of this trademark is subject to Google Permissions._